Last updated: June 2026

 Crypto payroll has moved from an experimental fringe concept to a production-grade financial workflow used by startups, enterprises, and decentralized organizations alike.

-This guide explores how hybrid fiat and crypto payroll works in 2025, the regulatory realities businesses must navigate, and how modern platforms like Rise are redefining global payroll infrastructure for both Web2 and Web3 organizations.
+This guide explores how hybrid fiat and crypto payroll works in 2026, the regulatory realities businesses must navigate, and how modern platforms like Rise are redefining global payroll infrastructure for both Web2 and Web3 organizations.
+Here is what matters most before you go deeper.

 Hybrid payroll is a compensation system that allows businesses to fund payroll using either traditional fiat currencies or digital assets, while giving workers the flexibility to withdraw earnings in fiat, stablecoins, or cryptocurrency.